team4909/2018-Core/README.md

 2) Download & Install APK from `https://goo.gl/xoWPmL`

 ### Browser-based Scouting/Analysis Devices (Laptop/iOS devices)
-Visit [thegreenalliance.team4909.org](http://thegreenalliance.team4909.org), and wait for the alert saying that the webpage has been cached (note: this only occurs when there is a newer version of the site not yet cached).
+Visit [thegreenalliance.team4909.org](http://thegreenalliance.team4909.org), and wait for the alert saying that the webpage has been cached.

+Note: this only occurs when there is a newer version of the site not yet cached

 The app will save itself on your device and update whenever it is connected to the internet.